sun-sri/srikrishnan-punalur/README.md

 - 👋 Hi, I’m Dr.Srikrishnan Sundararajan
-- 💞️ You can reach-out to me at srikrishnan.punalur@gmail.com
+- 💞️ You can reach-out to me at srikrishnan.punalur@gmail.com for queries on by book Multivariate Analysis and Machine Learning
 - 📫 Please remember to add 'MVT-ML' as the first word in the subject line

 <!---